kmosdev/google-signin-backend-auth/README.md

 Your project in Google Developer Console should have both an Android client Oauth2 ID and a Web client Oauth2 ID.
 The package name in the Android Manifest should match the name in the Android client package name.
 For this project it is com.google.samples.quickstart.signin

-Use the Web client id as
+Use the Web client id as SERVER_CLIENT_ID in MainActivity

 When you run the example, if everything works right you should see the id token logged to the console in Android Studio.
 It will say something like: